This crossbreed was first bred between 10 to 20 years ago during the designer breeding craze, and its popularity has been slowly increasing.

 Beyond their guard dog skills, they also make excellent guardians.

-They do well with young children and will often chase a ball for hours but are also extremely protective and won’t let anyone they don’t like the look of get too close.
+They do well with young children and will often chase a ball for hours but are also extremely protective and won’t let anyone they don’t like the look of getting too close.

 Despite their independence, these dogs are working dogs.